-Does it make any sense to build your own internal software tool, if someone else already did it, and wants you to buy it?
-You can find it out with this build vs. buy calculator.
+Does it make sense to build your own internal software tool if someone else already did it and wants you to buy it?
+You can figure it out with this build vs. buy calculator.
 In just a few clicks, you will determine what allows you to save more in the long-term perspective: having your developers focus on creating a new piece of software, or paying the license fee.

 Costs when buying

 If you decide to get access to an already existing platform that operates in the SaaS (Software as a Service) model, you have to pay a monthly or annual fee.
 Typically, this is the only cost if you settle for an external service.